Creative Photography Projects: Double Exposures, Watercolor Images, etc.

 If you’re interested in how I do these ring of fire shots, you can check out this blog post about this creative photography technique.

 Order your own Creative Artwork (Previous Clients Only)

 And if you’d like to order either a watercolor image or a double exposure using an image from a previous session with me, all you need to do is message me that you’re interested (click the pink messenger button on the bottom right of this site)!
-The price is $20 for the digital artwork, and then you have the option to add on a print, as well.
+The price is $50 for the digital artwork, and then you have the option to add on a print, as well.
 I love these printed on deep matte velvet, which is a non-reflective, buttery soft professional paper.
-Prints start at $12 for an 8×10 and go up from there.
 We will work together to choose the best image depending on which kind of artwork you decide on.

 Message me to order your Watercolor Artwork.